HKS-8999/Registration/README.md

 # Registration
 User Registration and User Profile Page in Vite + React using ChakraUI.
+User will register themselves by inputting valid First Name, Last Name, Email, Password, Confirm Password with all the validations.
+As the user clicks the Submit button by entering all valid details it will show a success notification and user will be redirected to his Profile page where their First Name and Last Name will be displayed.